 EQUAL OPPORTUNITY POLICY

 The University president and provost are responsible for overseeing the implementation of this equal opportunity policy and the affirmative action plan.
-The associate provost and special assistant to the president is responsible for monitoring University practices and procedures to ensure compliance with our policy and federal, state and local laws and regulations, including Section 504 of the Rehabilitation Act and Title IX of the Education Amendments of 1972.
-Inquiries regarding these matters should be directed to the associate provost and special assistant to the president, One Nassau Hall, Princeton University, Princeton, NJ 08544 or (609) 258-6110.
+The vice provost for institutional equity and diversity is responsible for monitoring University practices and procedures to ensure compliance with our policy and federal, state, and local laws and regulations, including Section 504 of the Rehabilitation Act, Title IX of the Education Amendments of 1972 and Title VI of the Civil Rights Act of 1964.
+Inquiries regarding these matters should be directed to the Office of the Vice Provost for Institutional Equity and Diversity, Princeton University, 205 Nassau Hall, Princeton, NJ 08544 or (609) 258-6110.

 This revised edition of the Rules and Procedures of the Professional Research Staff and Professional Technical Staff of Princeton University defines the basic information of immediate interest and concern to members of the professional research and technical staffs and to other officers of instruction and administration.
 General information on the University's regulations may be found in Rights, Rules, Responsibilities.